ThatCoolCoder/spnr.js/editorDocumentation/makingRelease.md

 This is a brief overview of how to do these tasks.
 For more detailed instructions, see [utility scripts](utilityScripts.md).

 In a terminal, navigate to the root directory of this project.
-Run `python3 scripts/compiler.py` followed by `python3 scripts/minifier.py`.
+Run `python3 scripts/compile.py` followed by `sh scripts/minifier.sh`.

 ## Step 3: Update and build HTML reference